Maskineri: Background

-Recording and production

 Early on, the band stated that with Maskineri they wanted to go in a new direction, not only with the songs, but also with how the album was to be made and whom to make it with.
 The band had recorded their three previous studio albums at Duper Studios in Bergen with the help of producer Jørgen Træen, whom they stated was the "best producer in the world."
 However, when they were approached by sound engineer and producer Mark Howard through MySpace, they came to an agreement, and Howard was hired as the producer for the new album.
-Howard had earlier mixed the audio for R.E.M. and Tom Waits, the latter of which had been a huge influence on the band's earlier work.
+Howard had earlier mixed the audio for R.E.M. and Tom Waits.

-Many of the songs that had already been played live were completely disassembled and put together again, giving them a different sound and feel compared to the original versions of the songs performed in earlier times.

-Writing and composition

-A new instrument that would be used by the band both in the album and at live shows was the marimba.
-The band's organ player, Helge Risa, had at one point said that for every new album, he wanted to learn to play a new instrument.
-He had previously learned how to play the electric piano for Evig pint and the accordion for Maestro.

-The lyrics for all songs on the album are individual stories as opposed to interconnecting stories, a staple of a majority of most of their earlier work.
-Another noticeable difference from their earlier work is the absence of named characters in the lyrics (such as "Marcello" in Ompa til du dør and "Dieter Meyer" in Maestro), which was a staple of most Kaizers Orchestra compositions until that period.